-- 1 small celeriac chopped small or 2-3 stalks of celery chopped
+- 1 celeriac diced or 2-3 stalks of celery chopped small

 - 2 pounds tomatoes chopped and blended in a blender

 - ¼ cup rice or 2 handfuls of pasta

-- 1/2 bunch of chopped parley or 1-2 teaspoons dried parsley or basil
+- ½ bunch of chopped parsley or 1-2 teaspoons dried parsley or basil

 - salt and pepper to taste